seevik2580/ethereum-wallet-recovery/README.md

   #### makes all possible combinations of words inside file input.txt separated by comma.
   `python generate.py -i input.txt`

-  #### makes all possible combinations of numbers 1,2,3,4,5,6,7,8,9,0 with minimal lenght 8. less lenght size is skipped.
+  #### makes all possible combinations of numbers 1,2,3,4,5,6,7,8,9,0 with minimal length 8. less length size is skipped.
   `python generate.py -min 8 -w "1,2,3,4,5,6,7,8,9,0"`

-  #### makes all possible combinations of numbers 1,2,3,4,5,6,7,8,9,0 with maximal lenght 4, more lenght size is skipped.
+  #### makes all possible combinations of numbers 1,2,3,4,5,6,7,8,9,0 with maximal length 4, more length size is skipped.
   `python generate.py -max 4 -w "1,2,3,4,5,6,7,8,9,0"`

   - generated wordlist will be in same directory with name wordlist_01.txt.